8n8/bigwebthing/README.md

 # Overview

-BigWebThing is for creating encrypted messages to send between people.
+BigWebThing is for creating encrypted messages and sending them between people.

 # User interface